sfraney/wilderness_pathfinder_connections/content/Member_Portal/book-list.md

       * *The Gift of Therapy* – Irvin D. Yalom
       * *Holding Space: The Art of Facilitation* – Heather Plett

-The Presence Process - Michael Brown
+The Presence Process - Michael Brown<br>Quiet - Susan Cain

+Women Who Run with the Wolves - Clarissa Pinkola Estes, PhD